nrwl/nx/docs/generated/cli/dep-graph.md

 ### focus

-Use to show the dependency graph for a particular project and every node that is either an ancestor or a descendant.
+Use to show the project graph for a particular project and every node that is either an ancestor or a descendant.

 ### groupByFolder

-Group projects by folder in the dependency graph
+Group projects by folder in the project graph

 ### help